Dave-Choi/strategy/agricola/index.md

 Remember to think before you grow your family.
 Every family member needs to be fed two food at harvest, unless they're grown the round of the harvest, in which case they only need to be fed 1.
 Sometimes, it doesn't pay off to get an extra action earlier, if it means you'll have to spend extra turns gathering food, or if it will keep you from being able to breed your animals.
 You don't want to grow your family just to be put in a situation where you can be starved or manipulated.
 Make sure you have enough food before you grow, and a plan to be able to feed at full price next harvest.

-## Baking or Ranching
-Generally speaking, baking is not advisable unless you have a hand that strongly supports it.
-A Clay Oven converts up to 1 grain to 5 food, which is a good deal, but it requires an action that combines with the sow action, which you usually aren't going to want to do more than once per harvest.
-With a large family, that means you will have to supplement your food income.

-Add to this, there's only one sow/bake spot on the board, regardless of the number of players.
-When the player count is low, there are plenty of animals, so why bake?
-When the player count is high, the sow/bake spot is highly contested, because even ranchers need to sow crops, so why bake?
-You really need a good reason.

-Ranching utilizes a Fireplace or Cooking Hearth and allows you to convert animals and vegetables to food at any time.
-They also provide a low efficiency bake option, which can be a lifesaver sometimes.
-In the absence of a strong reason to bake, you should default to ranching.

 ## Baking Basics
 To sustain a baking engine, you'll generally need two grain fields fairly early, in order to be able to bake, and to have extra grain to sow, to continue your baking cycles.
 Without improvements, you're generally looking at sowing 2 fields before the first harvest, or sowing once before the first harvest, and again before the second.
 This is a lot of actions to spend at a time when you generally want to be focusing on house expansion and family growth.
 Occupations and improvements that provide more grain can really help to soften this blow.
 Seasonal Worker, Corn Scoop, Seed Seller, etc.  Plows are actually not that useful for bakers because by the time you can play them, it's generally already too late to get your fields going.